CalebUAz/ToMCAT-ML-Modeling/README.md

 # ToMCAT-ML-Modeling

-This repository contains scripts that use a LSTM model to classify valence and arousal from EEG and fNIRS labeled datasets.
+This repository contains scripts that uses a LSTM model to classify valence and arousal from EEG and fNIRS labeled datasets.

 ## Package Installation
 This project requires specific Python packages to be installed.
 Please follow the instructions below to set up the environment and install the required packages.